michelepezza99/ADM-HW3/README.md

 ### Files
 This folder consists of the following four files:
-1. _**michelin_restaurants_data.tsv:**_ This .tsv file consists of data for all restaurants parsed through each of their urls from Michelin Guide website.

-2. _**michelin_restaurants_urls.txt:**_ This .txt file consists of all the URLs of each restaurant obtained after web scraping on the Michelin Guide website.
+1. _**michelin_restaurants_urls.txt:**_ This .txt file consists of all the URLs of each restaurant obtained after web scraping on the Michelin Guide website.

-3. _**all_restaurants_data_regions.tsv:**_ This .tsv file consists of all the data as michelin_restaurants_data.tsv but with the additional column of regions of each restaurant, obtained via geocoding in part 4.

-4. _**italian_restaurants_map.html:**_ This .html file when opened on a browser will show the map with restaurants marked on it.
+2. _**italian_restaurants_map.html:**_ This .html file when opened on a browser will show the map with restaurants marked on it.
 Since the map might not be visible when viewing the notebook on GitHub, we have attached a sample map for you to view.

+### Datasets created (not uploaded for large dimensions)

+1. _**michelin_restaurants_data.tsv:**_ This dataset consists of data for all restaurants parsed through each of their urls from Michelin Guide website.
+2.  _**all_restaurants_data_regions.tsv:**_ This dataset consists of all the data as michelin_restaurants_data.tsv but with the additional column of regions of each restaurant, obtained via geocoding in part 4.